wassupluke/Launcher/docs/settings.md

-# Launcher Settings
+# Settings

-Tweaks and customizations can be made from within the Launcher Settings page.
+Tweaks and customizations can be made from within the settings page.

-These settings let you change wallpapers, change colors and fonts, enable monochrome app icons, change the app drawer layout, and much more.
+The settings can be opened by binding the Settings action to a gesture (this is especially useful when configuring &mu;Launcher for the first time) or from the settings icon in the app drawer.[^1]

-In the following documentation, 'app drawer' will be used to refer to the 'All Apps', 'Favorite Apps' and 'Private Space' views.
+[^1]: i.e. the 'All Apps', 'Favorite Apps' and 'Private Space' views.

 ## Appearance

-> ### Choose a wallpaper
+### Choose a wallpaper

 This triggers Android's mechanism to change the wallpaper using a photos app, file explorer, or native wallpaper setting app. µLauncher uses the system-wide wallpaper, i.e. this change also affects other launchers.

-> ### Font (in-app font)
+### Font (in-app font)

 Set the font used within the app settings.
 This setting does not affect the date/time home screen font.